alej0varas/djassr/README.rst

        permission_classes = (IsAuthenticated,)

 .. note::
    File names are replaced by a `uuid.uuid4` + the extension.
 For example "myfile.png" will become "7afad9bc-00d3-46ed-86bf-5ccc52eebd50.png".
+You can overwrite the `get_object_name` method of the `GetPUTSignature` and `GetPUTPublicSignature`.

 .. note::